-- preservice teacher's curriculum decision-making and pedagogic practices based on student data and evidence of learning; and - 2. the learning experience for both the preservice teacher and their students.
+- 1. Pre-Service Teacher's curriculum decision-making and pedagogic practices based on student data and evidence of learning; and - 2. the learning experience for both the Pre-Service Teacher and their students.

-The objective of the GTPA is to enable preservice teachers to demonstrate their ability to engage with the full cycle of teaching practice in a final-year professional experience placement.
+The objective of the GTPA is to enable Pre-Service Teachers to demonstrate their ability to engage with the full cycle of teaching practice in a final-year Professional Experience placement.
 They will be required to interpret a range of data and evidence of learning to inform practice.
 They will also modify teaching and assessment practices according to their student's specific learning needs.
-Throughout the process of completing the GTPA, preservice teachers reflect on the effectiveness of their practice and identify its impact on student learning.
+Throughout the process of completing the GTPA, Pre-Service Teachers reflect on the effectiveness of their practice and identify its impact on student learning.